It0shiR1n/Hunt/README.md

 Just one simple tool to enumerate Dirs on websites and subdomains using your config DNS(/etc/resolv.conf)<br><br>

-Compiling: cargo build => ./target/debug/Hunt "options"
+Compiling: cargo build and ./target/debug/Hunt "options"

 -d --directory<br>
 -D --subDomain<br>